 When a caregiver needs input from the team regarding decision making for the child, the first point of contact should be with their foster care caseworker or kinship caseworker.

-When a CSD agency is involved, all financial decisions are made in collaboration with the agency partner and in accordance with policy.
-Payments made by CFS or CSD cannot be less than regional guidelines.
+When a CSD agency; is involved, all financial decisions are made in collaboration with the agency partner and in accordance with CS policy.